ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 > 📘
 >
-> If you want disable Rust because you do not want use it or you do not want `cln-grpc` or `clnrest`, you can use `./configure --disable-rust`.
+> If you want to disable Rust because you don’t need it or its plugins (cln-grpc, clnrest, or wss-proxy), you can use `./configure --disable-rust`.

 To build CLN for development: